Krry42/biodiversity-battle-game/README.md

 ## ✉️ Contact

-Created by **Lucas Ferreira**.
+Created by Lucas Ferreira (MSc.
+Physics Education, PhD student Science Education).
-If you use this in your classroom, I’d love to hear how it went — feedback and suggestions are welcome!
+If you use this in your classroom, I’d love to hear how it went - feedback and suggestions are welcome!
 **Email:** [lucasferreiraunb@gmail.com](mailto:lucasferreiraunb@gmail.com)